olaurendeau/tailmq/README.md

       Should output display headers
   -help
       How does it work ?
+  -no-colors
+      If you don't want a colorful life :'(
   -prefix
       Should output be prefixed with datetime and time -server string